Best Trail Running Cap in India - TheRecreations

 What Makes a Trail Running Cap Different From Regular Headwear?

 Many runners start with cricket caps or basic cotton caps.
 But cotton holds sweat, feels heavy, and dries slowly.
 On trails, that can get uncomfortable fast.
+A purpose-built trail running cap is made to handle heat, sweat, and movement.
+Most have:

 • A shorter, firmer brim that won’t flop into your eyes on steep downhills